mmaderic/FluentGraphQL/README.md

   });

 ```
-This example is explicitly using admin header in all requests by setting 'UseAdminHeader' to true.
+This example is explicitly using admin header in all requests by setting 'UseAdminHeader' to true. \
 In order to use 'AuthenticationHeaderValue' instead, use 'AuthenticationHeaderProvider' option.
-You can also override this settings by using admin header explicitly for mutations or queries exclusive.
+You can also override this settings by using admin header explicitly for mutations or queries exclusive. \
+Please refer to the [Options](https://github.com/mmaderic/FluentGraphQL/blob/master/Documentation/02.options.md) documentation for more detailed information.

 *Admin header can be explicitly set at any point of time by using UseAdminHeader() client method*